antmicro/kenning-bare-metal-iree-runtime/README.md

 * Kenning loads the model with Keras and compiles it with IREE to `./build/magic-wand.vmfb`
 * Kenning establishes the connection via UART with the simulated Springbok platform
 * Kenning sends the compiled model in `VMFB` format to the device via UART
-* Bare-metal IREE runtime loads the model
+* The bare-metal IREE runtime loads the model
-* Kenning sends the specification of model's inputs and outputs, bare-metal runtime stores the information
+* Kenning sends the specification of model's inputs and outputs, the bare-metal runtime stores the information
-* Kenning sends the input data in loop, bare metal runtime infers the data and sends results back to Kenning
+* Kenning sends the input data in loop, the bare metal runtime infers the data and sends results back to Kenning
 * Kenning evaluates the model
 * Kenning collects runtime metrics and stores evaluation and benchmark results in `results.json`